-3.0 2021 ANNUAL INSPECTION
+3.0 2022 ANNUAL INSPECTION

-On the afternoon of November 16, 2021 and the morning of November 17, 2021, Jacob Sauer, Nebraska PE (E-15119), of Golder performed an inspection of Ash Landfill No. 4 as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
+On the morning of November 3, 2022, Jacob Sauer, Nebraska PE (E-15119), of Golder performed an inspection of Ash Landfill No. 4 as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
 The inspection consisted of a site reconnaissance by walking around the crest of the perimeter berm combined with traversing up and down the embankment slopes.
-Photographs were taken and are presented in Appendix A. The following presents a summary of the observations made during the 2021 annual inspection.
+Photographs were taken and are presented in Appendix A. The following presents a summary of the observations made during the 2022 annual inspection.